-Panchayat Raj Engi ineering Department Final Report Component Steps Involved Component Awareness generation Steps Involved Community mobilisation to generate awareness about the project and assess the interest and demand of tribal communities for proposed project interventions, Development of culturally appropriate IEC materials for dissemination in the project areas with ST population regarding forestry operations, rights and entitlements of forest dependent communities as well as roles and responsibilities of community institutions tribal councils and development committees.
-Use of IEC at different stages of the project based on specific activities and locations to help planning of sub-projects Galvanising community support for proposed interventions through social mobilisation and consultations with tribal stakeholders and its documentation Deployment of local (tribal) Community Facilitators to support awareness generation and mobilisation in tribal areas.
-Ensure adequate representation of all categories of tribals -small &amp; marginal farmers, Representatio n landless, women, NTFP collectors &amp; traders, community institutions formed under the several development projects, etc. In tribal-dominated areas, such bodies to be either headed by tribal leaders or have their representation in decision-making roles.
-Participation to be ensured in any training, exposure visits, consultations, awareness programs etc. Training and Capacity building Capacity building of key tribal community members through provision of an External Consultant for a period of 2 years for development of the TPPs.
-Capacity building of key department officials; especially field staff recruited by the project on issues related to tribal development and related safeguards.
-Capacity building of members of community institutions (including those in tribal areas) on engagement in project operations, roles and responsibilities as well as rights and entitlements related to forest management.
-Convergence with other relevant schemes Identify schemes that promote social and economic empowerment of tribal communities with which project activities can be converged.
-Hold consultations with state based institutions mandated to work on tribal development or managing schemes providing concessional finance, marketing, capacity/ skill building or institution support to vulnerable communities (as described in the previous section), to avail benefits for stakeholders belonging to scheduled tribes.
-Implementati on of the TPP Implementation of the TPP shall be undertaken in accordance with the overall project implementation schedule.
-As per the overall proposed institutional arrangements, the Social Specialist in the Project Management Unit (PMU) will be responsible for the preparation and implementation of the TPP.
+Component Steps Involved Vulnerables Areas with tribal communities in the ULBs will be given first preference in laying distribution First network, Approach When giving House Service Connections the tribal areas will be addressed first, Separate community consultations will be held with tribals in ULBs with tribals • A separate grievance redress committee will be formed for redressing the grievances of the tribals.
+Awareness Community mobilisation to generate awareness about the project and assess the interest and generation demand of tribal communities for proposed project interventions, Development of culturally appropriate IEC materials for dissemination in the project areas with ST population Use of IEC at different stages of the project based on specific activities and locations to help planning of sub-projects Galvanising community support for proposed interventions through social mobilisation and consultations with tribal stakeholders and its documentation Deployment of local (tribal) Community Facilitators to support awareness generation and mobilisation in tribal areas.
+Inclusion and Ensure adequate representation of all categories of tribals - women, petty traders, community Representatio institutions formed under several development projects, etc. n • In tribal-dominated areas, such bodies to be either headed by tribal leaders or have their representation in decision-making roles.
+Participation to be ensured in any training, exposure visits, consultations, awareness programs etc. Training and Capacity building of key tribal community members through provision of an External Capacity Consultant for a period of 2 years, with intermittent inputs, for development of the TPPs. building Capacity building of key department officials; especially field staff recruited by the project on issues related to tribal development and related safeguards. • Capacity building of members of community institutions (including those in tribal areas) on engagement in project operations Convergence Identify schemes that promote social and economic empowerment of tribal communities with other with which project activities can be converged. relevant Hold consultations with state based institutions mandated to work on tribal development or schemes managing schemes providing concessional finance, marketing, capacity/ skill building or institution support to vulnerable communities (as described in the previous section), to avail Toronto or and add benefits for stakeholders belonging to scheduled tribes.
+Implementati on of the TPP • Implementation of the TPP shall be undertaken in accordance with the overall project on of the TPP implementation schedule. • As per the overall proposed institutional arrangements, the Social Specialist in the Project Management Unit (PMU) will be responsible for the preparation and implementation of the TPP.
 S/he would be supported by an identified focal point in the respective ITDAs, who in turn would be supported by the project.
-Monitoring the implementati on of TPP Monitoring would be consistent with the overall M&amp;E proposed under Project The overall responsibility for monitoring the implementation would lie with the PMU at the State Level Oversight of its implementation will also be done through regular field visits by the Social Specialist of PMU.
+Monitoring Monitoring would be consistent with the overall M&E proposed under Project the Monitoring would be consistent with the overall Meet proposed under Project The overall responsibility for monitoring the implementation would lie with the PMU at the implementati State Level on of TPP Oversight of its implementation will also be done through regular field visits by the Social , , ,- ,- , Specialist of PMU.
 Progress will be periodically tracked against the baseline data collected during preparation of the TPP Constraints and challenges identified during TPP implementation will be escalated to senior project management for modifications (if found necessary) in the project implementation strategy.
+O)

-5.7 Identification of Key Stakeholders and Consultation
+5.6 Identification of Key Stakeholders and Consultation

-In view of the baseline information on demographic, social, cultural and political characteristics of the scheduled tribe population, and the legal and institutional framework applicable to tribal development, and also based on the discussions in Fifth Schedule Areas, the key project stakeholders are identified and is given under:
+In view of the baseline information on demographic, social, cultural and political characteristics of the scheduled tribe population, and the legal and institutional framework applicable to tribal development, and also based on the discussions in Fifth Schedule Areas, the key project stakeholders are identified and are given under: